gaurav551/Faker-FluentDataGenerator/README.md

-# Faker-FluentDataGenerator
-c# library to generate fake data
+#Implementation of Nuget Package Bogus to generate Fake Data